willfarrell/aws-wishlist/README.md

 ## VPC (for ECS Fargate Tasks)
 - [ ] Cheaper / Smaller NAT Gateway option
-- [ ] Cheaper VPC Endpoints, or combine all into one?
+- [ ] Cheaper VPC Endpoints, combine all into one, or have all work like gateways
+- [ ] Allow DNS override apply at the subnet level instead of the VPC level

 ## S3
 - [ ] For Upload Signed URLs, allow only one file to complete.
 Additional attempts before expiry should be rejected.